swift-server/guides/docs/gcp.md

 You should test your Dockerfile with `docker build . -t test` and `docker run -p 8080:8080 test` and make sure it builds and runs locally.
-`cloudbuild.yml` contains a set of steps to build the server image directly in the cloud and deploy a new Cloud Run instance after the successful build.

 The _Dockerfile_ is the same as in the [./packaging.md#docker](guide).
 Replace `<executable-name>` with your `executableTarget` (ie. "Server"):